eugenekozhun/committle/README.md

 - Whitespace and caret formatting: Fine-tune alignment and position.
 - Shortcut for applying the template: Fast and efficient workflow.

+## 📦 Installation

+### From JetBrains Marketplace

+1. Open **Settings/Preferences → Plugins** in your JetBrains IDE.
+2. Search for **Committle** in the Marketplace tab.
+3. Click **Install** and restart the IDE.

 ## 💡 How to Use

-Using the plugin is straightforward and beginner-friendly:
+Follow these steps to insert a commit message from your template:

+1. Set up your template in **Settings → Version Control → Commit Template**.
+2. Stage files and open the commit dialog.
-1. When committing changes, press the button or use the shortcut to apply the template.
+3. Click **Insert Pattern Message** or press **Ctrl+Shift+T** to apply the template.
-2. Edit the generated message with relevant details.
+4. Edit the generated text if needed and complete the commit.
-3. Commit your changes effortlessly.

 ## ⚙️ Customization